Muggsy Bogues height is 5′ 3″.

 Muggsy Bogues’ career average of 7.6 is 16th best in NBA history.
 In that period of time only John Stockton had more total assists.

 Bogues was also an underrated shooter, maybe the most forgotten aspect of his game.
 For his career he shot 82% from the line and constantly had the ball in crunch time.

 For as much of a facilitator as he was, he averaged double figures in PPG for three years in a row even though he never averaged more than nine shots per game.

 Check out this article for a great breakdown of where Muggsy stacked up against some of the greatest point guards in NBA history.
 It’s pretty surprising.

-For as short as he was, he wasn’t a liability on defense.
+For as short as he was, Bogues wasn’t a liability on defense.
 He finished in the top 10 in steals for three seasons and accumulated the 48th most in NBA history.

 But just numbers alone don’t do him any justice.
 They give you an indication of how productive he was, but don’t paint the entire picture.

-While he was in Charlotte, the team went from expansion squad to playoff contender, becoming one of the most popular teams in the league mostly because they were so fun to watch.
-MB was always pushing the ball on the break, dishing off to a Alonzo Mourning and Larry Johnson who would usually finish with monster dunks.
+While he was with the 90s Charlotte Hornets, the team went from expansion squad to playoff contender, becoming one of the most popular teams in the league mostly because they were so fun to watch.

 So back to my original question; with 6-7 being the average height of today’s NBA player, and fundamentals as underappreciated as they have ever been, would Muggsy Bogues, the shortest player in NBA history, even get a look?